 However, you need to be certain an email image serves its intended purpose, and is displayed clearly in the email itself.
 That means you need to ask yourself certain questions regarding how to embed an image in an email.

-To make sure you not only avoid sending out a broken email, but also that your use of images in email delivers the highest possible return on investment, ask yourself these key questions:
+Always verify your email lists before sending to make sure you not only avoid sending out a broken email, but also that your use of images in email delivers the highest possible return on investment, ask yourself these key questions:

 1) What is the Best Practice for Email Image Size?